1. Policy Statement

 6.9 Health & Safety

-Shannon Group actively promotes workplace health and safety.
+Shannon Heritage actively promotes workplace health and safety.
 It is the policy of the company to provide, in so far as is reasonably practical, healthy and safe working conditions for all employees, contractors and visitors to its workplaces and to enlist the active support of employees, contractors and visitors in achieving such conditions.
 The company fulfils its objectives by:

 - implementing standards of health, safety and welfare that comply with the provisions and requirements of the Safety, Health and Welfare at Work Act 2005 and all other relevant statutory provisions and codes of practice.